COVID-19 vaccine for young kids could be ready this month

 The last age group of the population unable to get a Covid-19 vaccine may soon be able to do so — and much earlier than anticipated.

-Pfizer-BioNTech is expected to file a submission for emergency use to the Food and Drug Administration for a vaccine regimen designed for use in children aged six months to five years, according to a person familiar with the plan.
-The companies could file for the authorization as early as Tuesday.
+Pfizer-BioNTech on Tuesday filed a submission for emergency use authorization to the Food and Drug Administration for a vaccine regimen designed for use in children aged six months to five years.

+"Having a safe and effective vaccine available for children in this age group is a priority for the agency and we're committed to a timely review of the data," said acting FDA Commissioner Janet Woodcock.

+The FDA announced a Feb.
+15 meeting of its advisory committee to discuss the request for an emergency use authorization.

 Clinical trials last fall showed that the low doses of the vaccine generated protection in children up to 2 years old but failed to do so in kids aged 2-5.
 The companies announced in December they'd add a third dose to its trials, which would delay the submission to the FDA.